Overseen by Richard Hallam – firstname.lastname@example.org

 - Following publication of its Inspiring Music for All report in 2014 the Paul Hamlyn Foundation has launched Inspire Music.
 Through this programme PHF will be gathering, explaining and disseminating a wide range of real-life examples of effective practice, training and strategy – showing ways to inspire and include all children in positive music learning opportunities, whatever the circumstances of the school or setting.

-- MEC to review the Music Education Awards – how and what these awards should ‘celebrate and share’ in 2016 – a first meeting on 19th November looked at this and a discussion document will be taken to the January Executive meeting.
+- MEC to review the Music Education Awards – how and what these awards should ‘celebrate and share’ in 2019.

-- MEC to seek other quality frameworks that are currently in use - completed, see updated NfER roundup of documents related to quality here; and see section 5 of The power of equality 2: final evaluation of Youth Music’s Musical Inclusion programme 2012-2015 available to download here.
+- MEC to seek other quality frameworks that are currently in use – completed, see updated NfER roundup of documents related to quality on pages 43 onwards here; and see section 5 of The power of equality 2: final evaluation of Youth Music’s Musical Inclusion programme 2012-2015 available to download here.

 - MEC to seek examples of good practice through each of the working groups – in progress